Signed in as:

 The first eight conductor Ethernet wires were rated as CAT 5, meaning it was capable of "Fast Ethernet" connections up to 100 Mbps.
 The world quickly outgrew that and then CAT 5E was introduced that allowed speeds up to 1 Gbps.

-Over the last two decades the standards have evolved to allow powered devices and even higher speed connections, but those require higher quality Ethernet wire that has shielding and pure copper wires -- thus introducing CAT 6A / 6E and CAT 7 wiring.
-When planning your network we recommend using CAT 6A / 6E wiring to allow reliable connections and be ready for the future.
+Over the last two decades the standards have evolved to allow powered devices and even higher speed connections, but those require higher quality Ethernet wire that has shielding and pure copper wires -- thus introducing CAT 6A and CAT 7 wiring.
+When planning your network we recommend using Plenum-rated CAT 6A wiring to allow reliable connections and be ready for the future.

 Modems translate the proprietary signal from your Internet Service Provider into an Ethernet WAN connection that you connect to your Router.